-Now in its sixth year, LeAp’s Public Art Program empowers young people to have a voice in their communities and express themselves on important social issues through the creation and public exhibition of art in NYC parks—culminating in the largest student exhibition in the history of NYC parks and the first to span the five boroughs, developed in cooperation with NYC Parks & Recreation.
+Now in its seventh year, LeAp’s Public Art Program empowers young people to have a voice in their communities and express themselves on important social issues through the creation and public exhibition of art in NYC parks—culminating in the largest student exhibition in the history of NYC parks and the first to span the five boroughs, developed in cooperation with NYC Parks & Recreation.

 LeAp teaching artists work with two classes of middle school students in 10 New York City public schools (two per borough) to:

 - explore social issues in their communities—from gangs, drugs, and violence to the economy, religious tolerance, and the environment

 - study the history, practice, and power of public art

 - create collaborative works of art that express their views on vital community issues, using a school lunchroom table as a canvas—a symbol of student ideas and conversations.
 Artworks consist of painted, collaged, or mosaic murals.